Bad weather killed many experienced crews, including those who were only carrying out training duties. Icing could be particularly lethal.

 Another crew (from 408 Squadron) also crashed during training on 17 October due to heavy snow showers and icing up.
 This crew abandoned the aircraft and all survived except one, J E Freeman, RCAF, who died from his injuries in hospital.
 He too is buried at Harrogate (Stonefall) Cemetery.

 Icing was one of the many dangers for crews operating over Europe.
-When researching the Dailey crew, we happened to notice that on their very first operation with the Pathfinders they encountered severe icing difficulties.
+When researching the Dailey crew of 405 Squadron, PFF, we happened to notice that on their very first operation with the Pathfinders they encountered severe icing difficulties.
 This operation was flown against Duisburg.
 The crew’s report on return to base was:

 Icing from French coast at 17,000 feet and increased until target.
 Perspex covered with ice at target.

-Another crew, that of Flying Officer Laing, commented:
+Another 405 Squadron crew, that of Flying Officer Laing, flying on the same operation, commented:

 Grim weather conditions from French coast inwards and chiefly near target, icing severe, air frames and prop static electricity

 It is impossible to tell now how many crews were lost over Europe because of icing, which could either have caused the aircraft to crash or made them more vulnerable to flak or fighters.

 From their earliest training, aircrew were taught how ice formed and what could be done to combat its negative effects.
 The sheets below were issued by the Directorate of Flying Training, the Air Ministry, in September 1942, the month after the Path Finder Force was formed.
 These were notes for new cadets, not the seasoned crews who were flying on operations.
 Images courtesy of David Nevans.

 How to get clear of the ice-forming regions …

 It is interesting to note that under Air Ministry orders a pilot who had encountered ice formation was duty-bound to report this when he returned to base, hence the very specific descriptions given by the Pathfinder crews of Dailey and Laing.